botherder/pcqf/README.md

     - An *autoruns.json* file containing a list of all items with persistence on the system.
-    - An *autoruns/* folder containing copies of the files and executables marked for persistence in the previous CSV file.
+    - An *autoruns/* folder containing copies of the files and executables marked for persistence in the previous Json file.
     - If successful, a *memory/* folder will contain both the physical memory dump as well as some metadata.